raspberrypi/linux/Documentation/admin-guide/serial-console.rst

    Note that if you boot without a ``console=`` option (or with ``console=/dev/tty0``), ``/dev/console`` is the same as ``/dev/tty0``.
-   In that case everything will still work.
+   In that case, everything will still work.

 7. Thanks

    Thanks to Geert Uytterhoeven <geert@linux-m68k.org>
-   for porting the patches from 2.1.4x to 2.1.6x for taking care of the integration of these patches into m68k, ppc and alpha.
+   for porting the patches from 2.1.4x to 2.1.6x for taking care of the integration of these patches into m68k, ppc, and alpha.

 Miquel van Smoorenburg <miquels@cistron.nl>, 11-Jun-2000